jhap1982/giveituruguay/2012/2012-11-14 - Rose Garden Arena, Portland, OR, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Scar Tissue
+4. Scar Tissue
-Can't Stop
+5. Can't Stop
-Ethiopia
+6. Ethiopia
-Throw Away Your Television
+7. Throw Away Your Television
-She's Only 18
+8. She's Only 18
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Right on Time
+10. Right on Time
-Universally Speaking
+11. Universally Speaking
-Under the Bridge
+12. Under the Bridge
-Look Around
+13. Look Around
-Californication
+14. Californication
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Suck My Kiss
+17. Suck My Kiss
-Soul to Squeeze
+18. Soul to Squeeze
-Give It Away
+19. Give It Away
-Outro Jam
+20. Outro Jam

 ## Notes